ql4b/vue-googleapis/README.md

 ## Usage

 The pluging add a `$google` object to the Vue instance.
-This object has to property
+This object has two properties

 `isInit` (boolean) : Determine if the api libraries has been loaded. **Please make sure the value is set to true before using the client**